j-thach000/ppp-stroustrup/NOTES.md

 - Review Questions: seen as a complement to the exercises to review conceptual information whereas exercises reinforce practical
 - Exercises: do enough to push the limit of what you understand as difficult (no expectation to do all of them)

 // PPP Misc
 - Anything he mentions is "because you'll almost certainly need it"
 - "One sitting" per chapter isn't meant to be taken literally, realistically the drill + review + a few exercises will take a few days
 - The language of the book is very understated and things such as "This is often useful" means it's quietly emphasized but extremely important
 - "What comes after this book?" - 0.1.3
 - don't try to give 100% coverage to a topic the first time around

-// Approach
-- Recommended 15 hours a week for self study, pacing at 2 chapters a week
-- Play around with as many chapter examples as possible
-- Note all key concepts and the blue/red/green markers
-- Do the drill
-- Punch in glossary terms in own words
-- Review
-- Attempt exercises until I can identify the difficult ones
-- Try to solve at least one difficult one relative to own skill level

 // PPP Header
 #include <iostream>